HomeDev GuideRecipesAPI Reference

 This topic is for CMS administrators and developers with administrative access rights.

-The Edit Tabs function lets administrators and developers manage how properties are organized within the CMS interface.
-By customizing tabs, you can group related properties together to improve the editing experience.
-Tabs group related content type properties into sections in the All Properties editing view, which helps editors find and fill in related fields.
+The Edit Tabs function lets administrators manage how properties are organized in CMS.
+Tabs group related content type properties into sections in the All Properties editing view, helping editors find and fill in related fields.

-From Settings > Edit Tabs, do the following:
+From Settings > Edit Tabs, perform the following actions:

 • Add, edit, and delete tabs.